Route Summarization Advantages and Disadvantages

 - It provides a better overview of the network.

-- It decreases the use of resources such as Memory and CPU.
+- It reduces resource usage, such as Memory and CPU.

-- It decreases the required time to rebuild the routing tables.
+- It reduces the time required to rebuild the routing tables.

 Chapter 01 Introduction to Subnetting